 - Shall not allow a student to return to practice or competition following a possible concussion until the student has completed the school's RTP protocols.

 - Shall ensure that student-athletes watch the IHSA Concussion video at least once during the school year.

-- Shall be educated about the nature and risk of concussions and head injuries, including continuing to play after a concussion or head injury, and successfully complete an approved program prior to beginning their coaching responsibilities.
+- Shall successfully complete an approved program on concussion management prior to beginning their coaching responsibilities and then every two years thereafter.
 The IHSA shall make educational materials available at no charge to coaches through its sports medicine website.

 - Shall immediately remove from participation or competition any athlete who is suspected of sustaining a concussion or head injury.